tarantool/doc/doc/dev_guide/c_style_guide_new.rst

 Chapter 1: Indentation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Tabs are 8 characters, and thus indentations are
+Tabs are 8 characters (8-width tabs, not 8 whitespaces), and thus indentations
-also 8 characters.
+are also 8 characters.
 There are heretic movements that try to make indentations
 4 (or even 2!) characters deep, and that is akin to trying to define the
 value of PI to be 3.